Port Macquarie-Hastings Council: Demographics

-At the 2011 Census, there were 86,762 people in the Port Macquarie-Hastings local government area, of these 48.1% were male and 51.9% were female.
-Aboriginal and Torres Strait Islander people made up 3.3% of the population, slightly higher than the national average.
-The median age of people in the Port Macquarie-Hastings Council area was 47 years; some ten years higher than the national median.
-Children aged 0 – 14 years made up 17.8% of the population and people aged 65 years and over made up 24.7% of the population.
-Of people in the area aged 15 years and over, 52.4% were married and 14.7% were either divorced or separated.
+At the 2021 Census, there were 86,762 people in the Port Macquarie-Hastings local government area, of these 47.9% were male and 52.1% were female.
+Aboriginal and Torres Strait Islander people made up 5.5% of the population, significantly higher than the national average.
+The median age of people in the Port Macquarie-Hastings Council area was 49 years; eleven years higher than the national median.
+Children aged 0 – 14 years made up 15.9% of the population and people aged 65 years and over made up 29.1% of the population.
+Of people in the area aged 15 years and over, 47.9% were married and 15.4% were either divorced or separated.

 Population growth in the Port Macquarie-Hastings Council area between the 2001 Census and the 2006 Census was 6.68%; and in the subsequent five years to the 2011 Census was 6.23%.
 When compared with total population growth of Australia for the same periods, being 5.78% and 8.32% respectively, population growth in the Port Macquarie-Hastings local government area was generally on par with the national average.
 The median weekly income for residents within the Port Macquarie-Hastings Council area was slightly below the national average.

 At the 2011 Census, the proportion of residents in the Port Macquarie-Hastings local government area who stated their ancestry as Australian or Anglo-Celtic exceeded 83% of all residents (national average was 65.2%).
 In excess of 64% of all residents in the Port Macquarie-Hastings Council area nominated a religious affiliation with Christianity at the 2011 Census, which was higher than the national average of 50.2%.
 Meanwhile, as at the Census date, compared to the national average, households in the Port Macquarie-Hastings local government area had a significantly lower than average proportion (3.6%) where two or more languages are spoken (national average was 20.4%); and a significantly higher proportion (93.7%) where English only was spoken at home (national average was 76.8%).

 Council

 Current composition and election methods

 Port Macquarie-Hastings Council is composed of nine councillors, including the mayor, for a fixed four-year term of office.
 The mayor is directly elected while the eight other councillors are elected proportionally as one entire ward.
-The most recent election was held on 10 September 2016, and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-On 8 May 2017, the elected mayor since 2012, Peter Besseling, resigned effective immediately to take up an executive business position.
-Deputy Mayor Lisa Intemann served as acting mayor until a by-election was held for the mayoral position on 29 July 2017.
-On 4 August 2017, the final results were declared and Peta Pinson became mayor.

-The current council, elected in 2021, is: